Provide Certified Technical Skills Training

 In a Correctional Industries (CI) environment, certification programs prepare incarcerated individuals to work in a specialized trade, both while incarcerated and upon release.
 Evidence has shown that including certifications on a resume can give formerly incarcerated individuals an advantage over other candidates applying for the same job.

 Technical certification programs provide the incarcerated individual with the following:

 - Validation of the attainment of job skills needed for employability

 - Reduction or elimination of employment barriers

-Consult with the Department of Labor (DOL) in your state to determine the current and projected skill/employment needs.
-The DOL can provide current and relevant data to assist in deciding where certification programs will have the greatest impact.
-Conduct independent research with employers to determine their specific technical skills they are seeking.
-Consult employers in the geographic areas where offenders will be released.
+Research laws that prohibit felons from working in certain occupations.
+Consult with DOL to determine the current and projected skill and employment needs.
+DOL can provide current and relevant data to assist in deciding where certification programs will have the greatest impact.
+Conduct independent research with employers to determine the specific technical skills they are seeking.
+Consult employers in the geographic areas where incarcerated individuals will be released.

-Collaborate with Case Management Staff and Educational Services staff to determine barriers to success that should be addressed in certification programs.
-This may include topics such as Professional Communication, Interviewing Skills and Resume Writing.
-Correctional Industries should utilize job readiness assessments to inform the offender and instructors as the individual areas for growth and improvement.
+Collaborate with case management and educational services staff to determine barriers to success that should be addressed in certification programs.
+This collaboration may include topics such as professional communication, interviewing skills, and resume writing.
+Correctional Industries should utilize job readiness assessments to inform incarcerated individuals and instructors of areas for growth and improvement.

-There are many manufacturing programs that can be implemented throughout Correctional Industries, such as quality or safety programs.
-Certified instructors from OSHA or other nationally recognized organizations are willing to provide certified training courses to offenders.
-Quality programs such as International Organization of Standardization (ISO), Lean Manufacturing, etc. can be implemented.
+There are many manufacturing programs that can be implemented throughout CI, such as quality or safety programs.
+Certified instructors from OSHA or other nationally recognized organizations can provide certified training courses to incarcerated individuals.
+Quality programs such as International Organization of Standardization (ISO) and Lean Manufacturing can be implemented.

-Identify areas within your current Correctional Industries that are suitable for technical skills certification.
-Research training available that offer certifications.
-Factors to consider when identifying focus industries are:
+Identify operations within your current CI that are suitable for technical skills certification.
+Research available trainings that offer certifications.
+Factors to consider when identifying training programs are: